Da Ming Hunyi Tu: Content

 The Earth's curvature affects even the scale of the Chinese section of the map.
 Horizontally, it works out at about 1:820,000; but vertically it is around 1:1,060,000.
 It replicates the curvature of the Earth by compression of areas farthest away from China.
 Outside China, sub-Saharan Africa is depicted in a good approximation of the correct shape, complete with mountains near the southern tip.
 The interior of Africa has a river with twin sources (the common depiction in Classical and Islamic maps of the Nile) starts in the south of the continent, but enters the Red Sea, while the Nile has its source in a vast inland sea.

 Arabia is squeezed horizontally, but recognisable.
-The prominent peninsula on the west coast of the Chinese landmass is Malaysia, but India is represented merely as a collection of place-names north-west of Arabia.
-Dependence on external sources for geographical information, can be seen to the south of Korea, at the far right side of the map, where Japan, over-sized and misshapen, confusingly meets the much more correctly sized and positioned Taiwan.
+The prominent peninsula on the west coast of the Chinese landmass is the Malay Peninsula, but India is represented merely as a collection of place-names north-west of Arabia.
+Additionally, observe Japan, over-sized and misshapen, confusingly meeting the more correctly sized and positioned Taiwan; this suggests collaboration with external sources.